 - When you finish, return the bike to any of the rental sites.

 I hope this article helps you with your travel plans.
-I like to walk because it is good for me to get out and saves money.
+I like to walk because it is good for me to get out and save money.

-Travel tip: with a smaller destination, be aware that there might not be a car rental agency that could be necessary for your trip.
-If this is the case, consider getting off a stop before or after your destination.
-You can always see if a rental company will deliver to your location.
+Travel tip: with a smaller destination, be aware that there might not be a car rental agency where you need one.
+If this is the case, consider getting off a stop before or after your destination and then driving where you need to go.
+Or see if the rental company will deliver to your location.
 Then you can rent a car and drive the rest of the way.
 This suggestion may not always be feasible but can be practical in some cases and worth checking out.

 We only have so much travel money; let’s use it wisely!